-In contrast to its predecessors, \cite{continuous-pareto-exploration-in-MTL} suggests generating continuous Pareto optimal solutions along the Pareto front.
-To achieve this, \cite{continuous-pareto-exploration-in-MTL} proposes a 2-stage training algorithm that, in its first stage, generates a single Pareto stationary point $x_{0}$ from a network's initialisation.
-Then, a set of points $x_{n}$ is explored along the tangent plane direction $v_{i}$ and the points are calculated as follows: $x_{i} = x_{0} + sv_{i}$ where $s$ is a step size.
+In contrast to its predecessors, \citet{continuous-pareto-exploration-in-MTL} suggest generating continuous Pareto optimal solutions along the Pareto front.
+To achieve this, \citet{continuous-pareto-exploration-in-MTL} propose a 2-stage training algorithm that, in its first stage, generates a single Pareto stationary point $x_{0}$ from a network's initialisation.
+Then, a set of points $x_{n}$ is explored along the tangent plane direction $v_{i}$ and the points are calculated as: $x_{i} = x_{0} + sv_{i}$ where $s$ is a step size.
 As a result, a set of directions is obtained.
-Finally, \cite{continuous-pareto-exploration-in-MTL} combines the tangent vectors acquired in the previous step through linear combination to form convex hulls in which Pareto solutions are obtained, resulting in a continuous approximation of a larger Pareto front.
+Finally, \citet{continuous-pareto-exploration-in-MTL} combine the tangent vectors acquired in the previous step through linear combination to form convex hulls in which Pareto solutions are obtained, resulting in a continuous approximation of a larger Pareto front.